ngduc/mstime/README.md

 ### List of Plugins:
 ```
-- mstime-plugin-use-local-storage   use localStorage to store timer data.
+- msplugin-use-local-storage   use localStorage to store timer data.
-- mstime-plugin-trim-mean           calculate for trimmed mean.
+- msplugin-trim-mean           calculate for trimmed mean.
-- mstime-plugin-chartist            plot data using Chartist.
+- msplugin-chartist            plot data using Chartist.
+- msplugin-find-outliers       (TODO)
 - (create your plugin & add it here...)
 ```